Achieve Healthy Gums with Periodontal Disease Treatment

 According to the American Dental Association, about 42% of patients aged 30 and above have some form of gum disease.
 Gum or periodontal disease is a severe bacterial infection that affects the gums and surrounding structures.
 Untreated gum disease can cause receding gums, chronic bad breath, and tooth loss!

 Miss your healthy gums?
 Blue Back Dental offers gum disease treatment in our West Hartford and Avon practices.
-With our certified periodontist, Dr. Steven Meltzer, we are well-equipped to provide care for mild to advanced gum disease.
+With our experienced team, we are well-equipped to provide comprehensive care for mild to advanced gum disease.

 How does gum disease develop?